waigo/waigo/docs/Forms/Sanitizers.md

 When we call `form.process()` on a form instance it internally runs each field's submitted value through the corresponding list of sanitizers prior to any further processing.
 If an error gets thrown from a sanitizer then a `FieldSanitizationError` gets thrown for that particular field.

+## Built-in sanitizers

+Here are the [built-in sanitizers](https://github.com/waigo/waigo/blob/master/src/support/forms/sanitizers) which come with Waigo:

+* `trim` - trim the input string of leading and trailing spaces, as used in the above examples.
+Users sometimes accidentally add trailing spaces to usernames and passwords when typing.
+This sanitizer helps to deal with such cases.
+* `lib` - apply one of the of the sanitizing methods from the [validator NPM module](https://github.com/chriso/validator.js).
+For example, if you wanted to use the `ltrim()` method from this library this is how you would declare it in the sanitizer list:
+  * `{ id: 'lib', method: 'ltrim', args: 'abc' }` - trim all occurrences of `a`, `b` or `c` from the left side of the input string.